scheffield/dnsperf/README.md

 ```
 ## Todo

-* configurable list of DNS server
+* Configurable list of DNS server
-* configurable list of names to resolve (aka targets)
+* Configurable list of names to resolve (aka targets)
-* error handling
+* Error handling
-* support for cli params instead of hardcoded values
+* Support for cli params instead of hardcoded values

 ## License